dlehn/SNU/README.md

 Q: SNU can't find my *Skype.exe*, why?

 A: Make sure you have the correct app path set in the SNU.ini file.
-(If SNU is in the same folder as the Skype.exe, the entry should simply say *app=Skype.exe*, otherwise).
+(If SNU is in the same folder as the Skype.exe, the entry should simply say *app=Skype.exe*, otherwise it should probably say *app=C:\Program Files (x86)\Skype\Phone\Skype.exe*).